david-dick/firefox-marionette/README.md

 ## chrome\_window\_handle

-returns an server-assigned integer identifiers for the current chrome window that uniquely identifies it within this Marionette instance.
+returns a [server-assigned identifier for the current chrome window that uniquely identifies it](https://metacpan.org/pod/Firefox::Marionette::WebWindow) within this Marionette instance.
 This can be used to switch to this window at a later point.
 This corresponds to a window that may itself contain tabs.
 This method is replaced by [window\_handle](#window_handle) and appropriate [context](#context) calls for [Firefox 94 and after](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/94#webdriver_conformance_marionette).

 ## chrome\_window\_handles

-returns identifiers for each open chrome window for tests interested in managing a set of chrome windows and tabs separately.
+returns [identifiers](https://metacpan.org/pod/Firefox::Marionette::WebWindow) for each open chrome window for tests interested in managing a set of chrome windows and tabs separately.
 This method is replaced by [window\_handles](#window_handles) and appropriate [context](#context) calls for [Firefox 94 and after](https://developer.mozilla.org/en-US/docs/Mozilla/Firefox/Releases/94#webdriver_conformance_marionette).

 ## clear